fBaz92/Electrical-engineering/README.md

 # Electrical-drives
-All the projects made in the electrical drives course taken in the University of Bologna.
+All projects developed in the Electrical drives course taken in the University of Bologna.

+1. DTC (direct torque control) of an asyncronous machine.